lukaszflorczak/vue-agile/CONTRIBUTING.md

 ### Pull requests
 If you would like ot fix a bug or create a new feature, be sure:

-1. You created a pull request to a proper branch (`master` branch for bug fixes, `develop` branch for features).
-2. You put a description about what your code changes.
+1. You put a description about what your code changes.
-3. You used [keywords](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue) to mark related issues in your pull request.
+2. You used [keywords](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue) to mark related issues in your pull request.
-4. You updated the documentation (README file).
+3. You updated the documentation (README file).

 ### Issues
 If you want just request a bug or new feature just use a proper issue template.
 Describe your expectations as accurately as possible and add a demo from CodePen.